druce/druce.github.io/_posts/2024-06-05-limitations-of-chatgpt.md

 Here are more simple prompts that you might expect to work but do not:

+- [How many letters are in this sentence: It was a bright cold day in April, and the clocks were striking thirteen.](/assets/2024/1984.png) I got 60, should be 72.

 - [Mary has 3 brothers and she also has 5 sisters.
 How many sisters does Mary's brother have?](/assets/2024/sisters.png) I got "same number of sisters as Mary, which is 5".

 - [Make a list of 50 cities that do not contain the letter 'a', or any diacritical variation thereof](/assets/2024/chicago.png).
 It returned 'Chicago'.
 Sometimes, with longer answers, it starts to forget the original question.